-If you haven’t yet decided which UBC program you want to study, don’t worry!
-Just make sure that at minimum, you meet UBC’s general admission requirements.
-Every UBC program has specific requirements beyond the general admission requirements, but some programs have fewer than others.
+If you haven’t chosen a degree yet, don’t worry!
+Just make sure that, at minimum, you meet UBC’s general admission requirements.
+Every UBC degree has specific requirements beyond the general admission requirements, but some degrees have fewer than others.

-Please note: Online/distributed-learning courses must be completed by February 1 in order for those grades to be used as part of your admissions average.
+Please note: Online and distributed learning courses must be completed by February 1 for those grades to be used as part of your admissions average.

-Make sure you will meet UBC’s English language requirement
+Make sure you meet UBC’s English language requirement

-Since English is the primary language of instruction at UBC, you will need to meet UBC’s English Language Admission Standard.
+Since English is the primary language of instruction at UBC, you will be required to demonstrate a minimum level of English before you’re admitted.
+There are nine ways to meet UBC’s English Language Admission Standard for an undergraduate degree.

 Start thinking about your Personal Profile

-UBC will evaluate your application based on a combination of your academics and your Personal Profile.
-Your Personal Profile will highlight your experiences outside the classroom, your ambition, leadership, and preparedness for university.
-Learn more about the Personal Profile and start thinking about what you are learning – and want to learn – from your non-academic experiences in the coming year.
+UBC will evaluate your application based on a combination of your academic achievements and personal experiences.
+The Personal Profile is your opportunity to tell UBC what you are most proud of, what is most important to you, and what you have learned from your experiences inside and outside the classroom.
+Start thinking about what you are learning – and want to learn – from those experiences in the coming year.

 Do your best

-No matter where you are from or which school system you are in, program-specific requirements change from year to year so be sure to refer to the Admissions web page for the most up-to-date information.
+UBC’s admission requirements can change from year to year.
+Be sure to refer to the Applying to UBC page for the most up-to-date information.